caverac/galactic-dynamics-bt/README.md

 ## 🎯 Roadmap

-- [ ] Complete Chapter 1 solutions
+- [x] Solutions for Chapter 1: Introduction
-- [ ] Add Chapter 2: Potential Theory
+- [ ] Solutions for Chapter 2: Potential Theory
-- [ ] Add Chapter 3: The Orbits of Stars
+- [ ] Solutions for Chapter 3: The Orbits of Stars
+- [ ] Solutions for Chapter 4: Equilibria of Collisionless Systems
+- [ ] Solutions for Chapter 5: Stability of Collisionless Systems
+- [ ] Solutions for Chapter 6: Disk Dynamics and Spiral Structure
+- [ ] Solutions for Chapter 7: Kinetic Theory
+- [ ] Solutions for Chapter 8: Collisions and Encounters of Stellar Systems
+- [ ] Solutions for Chapter 9: Galaxy Formation
 - [ ] Interactive Jupyter notebooks
 - [ ] 3D visualizations for orbital mechanics
 - [ ] Animation support for time-dependent solutions